ToKraTheSecond/Implementation-of-MLIC-fusion/README.md

 ## Dependencies

-Paper is implemented in Python 3 with use of NumPy nad OpenCV (only for RGB <-> YUV conversion).
+Paper is implemented in Python 3 with use of NumPy and OpenCV (only for RGB <-> YUV conversion).

 ## StackExchange questions about paper / implementation
 * [I couldn't understand the meaning of eq.
 11 on page 5](https://dsp.stackexchange.com/questions/26069/multiscale-shape-and-detail-enhancement-from-multi-light-image-collections)